villetoimela/nextjs-crypto-app/README.md

-Simple React/nextJS crypto application for learning purposes
+Simple React/nextJS crypto application for learning purposes using API's